groupdocs-translation-cloud/groupdocs-translation-cloud-java/README.md

 - **masters** — if masters slides should be translated (only for presentations, pass true or false)
 - **elements** — slide pages to translate (only for presentations, pass empty list to translate whole presentation)
 - **separator** — delimiter for CSV files
-- **codeList** — elements of short code syntax in Hugo to translate
+- **shortcodedict** — dictionary of short code syntax in Hugo to translate, where the key is short code name, and value is a list of parameters names that require translation
-- **frontLists** — elements of yaml front matter syntax in Hugo to translate
+- **frontmatterdicts** — dictionary of front matter syntax in Hugo to translate, where the key is zero based front matter index and value is list of paths to values that require translation, each path is also a list.
+- **optimizepdffontsize** — if true, font size will be selected, that translation will fit paragraph rectangle

 To translate plain text the following information should be put in the requests body: